Student Responsibility for Completion of Requirements

 Declaring a Major

 Students should expect to meet the specific requirements for majors and minors in the catalog current at the time they declare the major and minor to the appropriate department.
 Early declaration of a major is essential to graduating in a timely manner.
-Soon after their arrival at Western, students should contact a departmental adviser to discuss the course of study leading to a major.
-Students are expected to meet with the adviser of the department of their choice for individualized assessment or visit the Academic Advising or Career Services centers regarding choice of a major by the time they complete 60 credits or during the first quarter of enrollment if 60 or more credits are being transferred to Western.
+Soon after their arrival at Western, students should contact a departmental advisor to discuss the course of study leading to a major.
+Students are expected to meet with the advisor of the department of their choice for individualized assessment or visit the Academic Advising or Career Services centers regarding choice of a major by the time they complete 60 credits or during the first quarter of enrollment if 60 or more credits are being transferred to Western.
 Students are expected to apply to the department in which they wish to declare a major no later than the quarter following the quarter in which they reach their 90th credit.
-Students who fail to declare a major by the time they reach 120 credits will not be permitted to register.
+Students who fail to declare a major by the time they reach 105 credits will not be permitted to register.

 Students must submit a new major declaration if they interrupt enrollment for more than one year or are dropped for low scholarship.

 The following requirements are common to all undergraduate divisions of Western Washington University.
-For requirements unique to a given University division, see sections concerning the College of Business and Economics, Fairhaven College of Interdisciplinary Studies, the College of Fine and Performing Arts, the College of Humanities and Social Sciences, Huxley College of the Environment, the College of Sciences and Technology, and Woodring College of Education.
+For requirements unique to a given University division, see sections concerning the College of Business and Economics, Fairhaven College of Interdisciplinary Studies, the College of Fine and Performing Arts, the College of Humanities and Social Sciences, Huxley College of the Environment, the College of Sciences and Technology, University Interdisciplinary Programs, and Woodring College of Education.

 - Complete a minimum of three upper-division writing proficiency points in approved upper-division writing proficiency courses at WWU with a minimum grade of C-.